mmozeiko/pkg2zip/README.md

 If you have working zRIF string, then execute `pkg2zip package.pkg zRIF_string` to create work.bin file from zRIF encoding.

-# Generating zRIF license
+# Generating zRIF string

-I you have working main.bin file you can create zRIF string with `rif2zrif.py` python script:
+If you have working main.bin file you can create zRIF string with `rif2zrif.py` python script:

     $ python rif2zrif.py path/to/main.bin

 It will print zRIF string to stdout.

+To generate main.bin from zRIF string use `zrif2rif.py` script:

+    $ python zrif2rif.py zRIF work.bin

+Last argument is optional, it specifies where to save file and defaults to work.bin name.

 # Download